 1.2.3 Draft Recommendations

 #1 The WG could recommend that it is not desirable to make transformation of contact information mandatory.
-Any parties requiring transformation are free to do it ad hoc outside the DNRD.
+Any parties requiring transformation are free to do it ad hoc outside the Domain Name Relay Daemon.

 #2 The WG could recommend that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
 However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder.